-In recent weeks, the global pandemic and our nation’s social unrest has required us all to re-define what health and safety mean personally and how this translates to the work environment.
-Recognizing this as an opportunity to explore both the emotional and mental impacts on employees’ wellbeing and how organizations can be better equipped to support people moving forward, we held a discussion with four industry experts who brought a myriad of perspectives.
-The following are five key takeaways from that discussion to help you promote and support healthy employees in the workplace.
+In recent weeks, the global pandemic and our nation’s social unrest has required us all to redefine what health and safety mean personally and how this translates to the work environment.
+Recognizing this as an opportunity to explore both the emotional and mental impacts on employees’ well-being and how organizations can be better equipped to support people moving forward, we held a discussion with four industry experts who brought a myriad of perspectives.
+The following are five key takeaways from that discussion to help you promote workplace wellness and support healthy employees.
 To watch the entire, one-hour discussion, please click here.

 1. Engagement to Care

 How is your organization demonstrating care?
 For many years, we have been discussing how effective employee engagement leads to happier, more productive people and, in turn, benefits the organization and workplace environment.
 COVID and our new world view, including the ongoing racial and social injustices, require “authenticity” in every way.
 Truly caring for the whole person’s well-being requires all leaders to get comfortable in uncomfortable spaces and to be authentic in their support of their individual team members.

 This unsettled environment has precipitated a “reactive” response to many workplace attributes, specifically the physical environment and associated protocols.
 Solutioning for employee health (physical, mental & emotional) and safety will continue to evolve, and strategic thinking will still be critical.
 Embrace that the pendulum continues to swing and reacting to the extreme of that swing may result in short-sighted decisions.

 We are at a unique point in history.
 Each day we are all experiencing similar challenges, making new decisions and calculating risks that impact ourselves, our families and our extended communities.
 This new normal is global, national, regional and local.
 Our human experience requires a stronger empathetic approach and respect for the complex and expanded well-being definition.